uhppoted/uhppoted-dll/doc/C++.md

 # C++: Usage and Notes

-The 'C++' bindings comprise a single header ([uhppoted.h](https://github.com/uhppoted/uhppoted-dll/blob/master/bindings/c++/include/uhppoted.h)) and  source file [uhppoted.cpp](https://github.com/uhppoted/uhppoted-dll/blob/master/bindings/c++/src/uhppoted.cpp) - copy these to wherever makes it sense in your project.
+The C++ bindings comprise a single header ([uhppoted.h](https://github.com/uhppoted/uhppoted-dll/blob/master/bindings/c++/include/uhppoted.h)) and  source file [uhppoted.cpp](https://github.com/uhppoted/uhppoted-dll/blob/master/bindings/c++/src/uhppoted.cpp) - copy these to wherever makes it sense in your project.

 The generated DLL (Windows), shared lib (Linux) or dylib (MacOS) should be placed in either the library search path for the platform: